WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 WEC-Sim can also be run directly from Simulink.
 The Run From Simulink advanced feature allows users to initialize WEC-Sim from the command window and then begin the simulation from Simulink.
 This allows greater compatibility with other models or hardware-in-the-loop simulations that must start in Simulink.
-The WEC-Sim library contains mask options that allow users to either:

-   1. Define an standard input file to use in WEC-Sim or
-   2. Define custom parameters inside the block masks.

-The Global Reference Frame mask controls whether an input file or custom parameters are used for WEC-Sim.
-Note that when the Custom Parameters options is selected, WEC-Sim will only use those variable in the block masks.
-Certain options become visible when the correct flag is set.
-For example, ``body.morisonElement.cd`` will not be visible unless ``body.morisonElement.on > 0``.
-This method of running WEC-Sim may help some users visualize the interplay between the blocks and classes.
-For more information on how the blocks and classes are related, see the :ref:`user-code-structure` section.

-To run WEC-Sim from Simulink, open the Simulink ``.slx`` file and choose whether to use an input file or custom parameters in the Global Reference Frame.
-Next type ``initializeWecSim`` in the MATLAB Command Window.
-Then, run the model from the Simulink interface.
-Lastly, after the simulation has completed, type ``stopWecSim`` in the MATLAB Command Window to run post-processing.

-* Run from Simulink with a wecSimInputFile.m
-	* Open the WEC-Sim Simulink file (``.slx``).
-	* Set the Global Reference Frame to use an input file
-	* Type ``initializeWecSim`` in the Command Window
-	* Run the model from Simulink
-	* Wait for the simulation to complete, then type ``stopWecSim`` in the Command Window
-* Run from Simulink with custom parameters
-	* Open the Simulink file (``.slx``).
-	* Set the Global  Reference Frame to use custom parameters
-	* (Optional) prefill parameters by loading an input file.
-	* Edit custom parameters as desired
-	* Type ``initializeWecSim`` in the Command Window
-	* Run the model from Simulink
-	* Wait for the simulation to complete, then type ``stopWecSim`` in the Command Window

-After running WEC-Sim from Simulink with custom parameters, a ``wecSimInputFile_simulinkCustomParameters.m`` file is written to the ``$CASE`` directory.
-This file specifies all non-default WEC-Sim parameters used for the WEC-Sim simulation.
-This file serves as a record of how the case was run for future reference.
-It may be used in the same manner as other input files when renamed to ``wecSimInputFile.m``

 .. _user-advanced-features-mcr: